-The Diagnostic Medical Sonography Programs are associated with many approved clinical education centers.
+The Sonography Programs are associated with many approved clinical sites.
 Clinical education must be completed within the United States under the supervision of credentialed sonographers.

-Clinical Education Center Interview Process
+Clinical Site Interview Process

-Students are not permitted to solicit any clinical education center for clinical placement.
-If a student has an interest in attending a clinical education center that, at the time of admission, is not listed, only a program staff or faculty member is permitted to initiate contact.
-The student, nor any representative of the student, is not permitted to do so.
+Students are not permitted to solicit any clinical site for placement.
+If a student has an interest in attending a clinical site that is not listed, he or she should reach out to a faculty member.